 Areas of expertise

-Farhan Ahmad is university teacher in information systems in Turku School of Economics.
-He is also doctoral supervisor and external examiner in Edinburgh Business School, Herriot-Watt University, UK.
-Previously he has worked in Åbo Akademi University Finland, Edinburgh Business School UK and Edge Hill University Business School UK as lecturer.
-Ahmad has two master degrees, one in Business and Management and the other in Sociological Demography, both completed in Stockholm University, Sweden.
-He completed his PhD at Åbo Akademi University in 2018.
+Farhan Ahmad is a university lecturer in the Department of Information Systems at the Turku School of Economics.
+He is also adjunct professor at Åbo Akademi University and doctoral supervisor at Edinburgh Business School, UK.
+He has previously worked at Åbo Akademi University Finland, Edinburgh Business School Scotland and Edge Hill University Business School England.
+Ahmad holds two Master's degrees, one in Business and Management and the other in Sociological Demography, both from Stockholm University, Sweden.
+He completed his Ph.D. at Åbo Akademi University in 2018.

+Farhan has a strong interest in the application of diverse research methods such as fuzzy set qualitative comparative analysis (fsQCA), bibliometrics (bibliographic coupling and co-citation analysis), and LDA topic modeling.
 He has expertise in both quantitative and qualitative research, particularly in structural equation modeling and case study research.

 He has published in several international journals including Long Range Planning, Technological Forecasting & Social Change, International Journal of Information Management, Journal of International Management, Journal of Information Science, and Information Technology & People.
 He serves as a reviewer for a number of international journals.